US and China trade barbs as Alaska talks kick off | DW | 18.03.2021

 "Each of these actions threaten the rules-based order that maintains global stability," Blinken said.

-Yang went on to say that "China is firmly opposed to US interference in China's internal affairs."
+Yang went on to say that "China is firmly opposed to US interference in China's internal affairs" — Beijing's stock response to criticisms of its approach in Xinjiang, Hong Kong or vis-a-vis Taiwan.

-The crackdown in Hong Kong, the ramped up rhetoric against Taiwan and actions in the South China Sea are policies that the U.S finds objectionable and began during the Obama administration.
+The crackdown in Hong Kong, the ramped-up rhetoric against Taiwan and actions in the South China Sea are policies that the U.S finds objectionable, applying bipartisan pressure ever since the Obama administration.

-US President Joe Biden suggested he would reverse Trump's overt hostility to China, but has yet to countermand a single one of Trump's policies.
+US President Joe Biden suggested he might soften Trump's sometimes overt hostility China, but has yet to countermand a single one of Trump's policies.

-In addition to the baggage that precluded the meeting, the US wants to reassert itself in the region among its allies, particularly Japan and South Korea.
-The US and Japan joined forces to criticize China's "coercion and aggression" in Asia, on a trip to the island that the Secretary of State recently returned from.
+Prior to the talks, Blinken had been on a tour of US allies in Asia on difficult terms with Beijing.
+The US and Japan joined forces to criticize China's "coercion and aggression" in Asia.
+While in Seoul, Blinken had urged China to pressure North Korea to abandon its nuclear ambitions, saying Beijing had a "clear self-interest" in doing so.

 Beijing has called for a reset to ties, now at their lowest in decades.
-But past, and now, developing situations will make the conversations tough.
+But recent developments were making the conversations tough.

+The US rolled out several measures targeting China on the eve of the talks, most notably fresh sanctions tied to Beijing's handling of Hong Kong.

 jm/msh (AFP, AP)